Pine Pollen

 Symptom improvement in industry-sponsored pilot study

-Wolkodoff 2024 (Annals of Clinical and Medical Case Reports — non-PubMed-indexed industry journal) reported improvements in testosterone-related symptoms in older men using a Lost Empire Herbs pine pollen product.
-This is an industry-sponsored open-label pilot in a non-PubMed-indexed journal — preliminary evidence only, not equivalent to a placebo-controlled clinical trial.
+An industry-sponsored open-label pilot study in a non-PubMed-indexed journal reported improvements in testosterone-related symptoms in older men using a pine pollen product.
+Preliminary evidence only, not equivalent to a placebo-controlled clinical trial.

 Traditional 'jing' tonic use (TCM and Korean medicine)